Gregbgarman/Film_Fanatic/README.md

+## Screen Archetypes
+      - Splash Screen
+            - Briefly shown upon user entering app

+      - Login/Register Screen
+            - Login/Registration Fields

-##Future features that could enhance app
+## Future features that could enhance app
 - Having access to information regarding each theater's movie showing times
 - Having a list of movie trailers in a fragment or activity
-- Upcoming movies can be viewed by the user
+- Upcoming movies can also be viewed by the user

-##Other Information
+## Other Information
 - API keys needed for this app are:
       Google Maps API
       The Movie Database API